18 Most Popular European Horse Breeds

 Lipizzaner horses are historic European horse breeds from the 16th century.
 The breed got its name from Lipizza, a small hamlet in Slovenia where they originally appeared.

-People often use the Lipizzaner used in classical dressage, which evolved from cavalry battle training to its current form.
+People often use the Lipizzaner in classical dressage, which evolved from cavalry battle training to its current form.

 The Spanish Riding School only uses Lipizzaner stallions to teach exercise and classical dressage.
 They’ve also been helpful as carriage horses and general pleasure horses.